traefik-workshops/traefik-microsoft-workshop/module-2/entraid.md

 - Redirect URIs configured for Traefik Hub integration

 ## Role-Based Access Control
-- Three application roles defined:
+- Two application roles defined:
   - Admin: Full access
-  - Developer: Limited access
+  - Support: Limited access
-  - Maintainer: Maintenance access
 - Each user is automatically assigned their corresponding role

 All configuration is managed through Terraform in the `entraid.tf` file, ensuring consistent and reproducible deployments.